minetest-mobs-mods/nssm/README.md

-# Not So Simple Mobs by NPX team
+# Not So Simple Mobs

+(C) 2016 NPX Team and Contributors , LGPLv2.1

 NSSM adds a wide variety of very hostile mobs, as well as new weapons, armours and foods.